Cbsoftware/PressureNet-SDK/Documentation.md

             switch (msg.what) {
             case CbService.MSG_LOCAL_RECENTS:
                 ArrayList<CbObservation> obsList = (ArrayList<CbObservation>) msg.obj;
-                // Do something with the ArryaList!
+                // Do something with the ArrayList!
                 break;
             // ...
 Handle more cases here for different messages
             default: